How common is low back pain?

 From "Clinical Guidelines for the Management of Acute Low Back Pain."
 Royal College of General Practitioners; Chartered Society of Physiotherapy; Osteopathic Association of Great Britain; British Chiropractic Association; National Back Pain Association; September 1996

-What are the Recommended Treatments for Low Back Pain?*
+What are some of the Recommended Treatments for Mechanical Low Back Pain?*

 - Spinal manipulation - for restoration of joint movements